Erdoğan to Sweden: Extradite newspaper editor, or no Nato

 Keneş is an exiled Turkish editor, who used to run the Zaman newspaper, and who was once jailed for tweets deemed insulting to Erdoğan.

-FETÖ is Turkey's name for followers of Fethullah Gülen, a US-based Muslim leader, whom Erdoğan blames for a failed coup back in 2016.
+FETÖ is Turkey's name for followers of Fethullah Gülen, a US-based Muslim leader, whom Erdoğan blames for organising a failed coup back in 2016.

 Tuesday's summit in Ankara was meant to help unlock Nato's Nordic expansion.